bsalha1/Pider/README.md

 By default, the operating system can be accessed the following ways:

 - **UART**: Username is `root`, password is `soup`.
 - **SSH**: Password authentication is not supported due to its inherent security flaws.
-Instead, to access the device over SSH, add the public key of your machine to the [authorized_keys](pider/boards/pider/overlay/root/.ssh/authorized_keys) file and ssh in as `root`.
-You can generate a private-public key pair on your machine by executing `ssh-keygen`.
-Then paste the contents of the generated `.pub` file into the [authorized_keys](pider/boards/pider/overlay/root/.ssh/authorized_keys) file.
+Instead, to access the device over SSH, add the public key of your host machine to the [authorized_keys](pider/boards/pider/overlay/root/.ssh/authorized_keys) file and ssh in as `root`.
+You can generate a private-public key pair on your machine by executing `ssh-keygen` and then paste the contents of the generated `.pub` file into the [authorized_keys](pider/boards/pider/overlay/root/.ssh/authorized_keys) file.

 To connect to a Wi-Fi Access Point, add a file called `wpa_supplicant.conf` to the root filesystem overlay [etc](pider/boards/pider/overlay/etc).
 For security reasons, this file is not included in this repository and is in the `gitignore`.
 See [the man page](https://linux.die.net/man/5/wpa_supplicant.conf) to learn what to put into `wpa_supplicant.conf`.